fastrgv/RufasSok/README.md

 ## Build Requirements:
 * a recent GNAT Ada compiler from AdaLibre;
 * graphics card that supports OpenGL version 3.3 or later;
+* Xcode g++ compiler, if using OS-X

-"ocmp.sh" is the build script for OSX, and "lcmp.sh" is for GNU/Linux.  ccc.sh is the build script for the autosolvers puller and ibox.
+"ocmpss.sh" is the build script for OSX, and "lcmpd.sh" is for GNU/Linux.  ccc.sh is the build script for the autosolvers "puller" and "ibox".
 Just type "ccc.sh puller" or "ccc.sh ibox" to compile on either platform.

-If the delivered linux binary does not run, recompile with lcmp.sh.

 The Mac binary should run on any recent version of OS-X.  Simply navigate to the install directory in Finder and click on the icon.

+If the delivered linux binary does not run, try:

+* Manually install GNAT GPL from libre.adacore.com/download/.
+* Rerun the compile script lcmpd.sh or lcmpd2.sh.

+### Fixable Link Problems during linux build:

+On a linux build machine, you might have fixable link errors, depending on its configuration.
+If you are missing "libz", you can simply copy "libz.so" from /usr/gnat/lib/gps/ into /usr/local/lib/.
+If "libGL" cannot be found, this literally means "libGL.so" was absent.
+But you might have "libGL.so.1" present.
+In this case, simply create a softlink by changing to the libGL directory, then type the line:

+sudo ln -s libGL.so.1 libGL.so  (and enter the admin password)

+whence the linker should now be able to find what it wants.
+But if there is more than one file libGL.so present on your system, make sure you use the best one;  i.e. the one that represents your accelerated-graphic-driver.

 ------------------------------------------------